How to Improve Your Poetry Skills

 Writing for Yourself

 There’s nothing wrong with writing poetry for yourself.
 Poetry writing has tremendous therapeutic and creative value.
-However, many young poets think they can get published and earn recognition without developing their poetry skills.
-They don’t read poetry; they don’t study the craft; they are not knowledgeable about poetic forms or literary devices.
-They make a lot of arguments:
+However, many young poets think they can get published and earn recognition without developing their poetry skills: they don’t read poetry; they don’t study the craft; they are not knowledgeable about poetic forms or literary devices.
+They offer the following arguments:

 - I don’t read poetry because I don’t want other poems to influence mine.
-I want my poetry to be raw.
+I want my poetry to be raw and original.

 - I write from my heart; it’s a form of self-expression.